pockerman/pockerman.github.io/_posts/2021-10-05-cpp-prog-auto-keyword.md

 ---
 **Remark**

-Althgough to a large extent using ```auto``` simplifies our code, overusing it can have the opposite resutl.
+Althgough to a large extent using ```auto``` simplifies our code, overusing it can have the opposite result.

 ----

 One other advantage of using ```auto``` is that we cannot leave the variable uninitialized.
 That is the following fails to compile